 They’re actually vintage Italian Florentine, which I love, and they’re hallmarked on the back side “Made in Italy”.

-After I gave them a little makeover, they now work perfectly in the formal living room.
+They now work perfectly in the formal living room.

 Using my favorite paint from Pure & Original, it was easy to give them a lighter, french look.